-Back-to-school season is one of the most important sales events of the year for retailers.
-In fact, it’s the second largest driver of retail sales in the US after the Black Friday and Cyber Monday, making it a golden opportunity for retailers to boost their sales.
+Back to school season is one of the most important sales events of the year for retailers.
+It’s one of the largest drivers of retail sales in the US after the Black Friday and Cyber Monday, making it a golden opportunity for retailers to boost their sales.

 1. Research your potential and existing customers

-Analyze data from customer surveys or—if you have an eCommerce store—with an analytics tool like Google Analytics.
+You can analyze data from customer surveys or—if you have an eCommerce store—with an analytics tool like Google Analytics.
 It’s free to create an account, and you can get information on everything from your audience’s age, gender, location, how they found your website, and much more.
-This information enables you to understand your audience, create customer profiles and create marketing campaigns and promotions that convert them into back-to-school (or simply loyal) customers.
+This information enables you to understand your audience, create customer profiles and create marketing campaigns and promotions that convert them into back to school (or simply loyal) customers.

 2. Organize your customers into categories

 Aside from looking at your store’s sales data, you can also use data from leading industry research associations.
-For example, the National Retail Federation reports that 84% of back-to-college shoppers plan to take advantage of free shipping.
-Why not take advantage of that insight and offer free shipping on back-to-school items for a limited time?
+For example, the National Retail Federation reports that 64% of back to school shoppers will be planning around major sales events.
+Why not take advantage of that insight and offer extra discounts or incentives on weekends and Labor Day?

 5. Make shopping in your store as easy as possible

-All retailers know that getting a customer’s attention during back-to-school season is tough.
+All retailers know that getting a customer’s attention during back to school season is tough.
 They’re getting bombarded with deals everywhere.
-To rise against competitors like Amazon and Walmart, independent retailers need to customize their products, marketing and promotions to their customers needs, rather than waste time and money creating campaigns and discounts based on assumptions.
+To rise against competitors, independent retailers need to customize their products, marketing and promotions to their customers’ needs, rather than waste time and money creating campaigns and discounts based on assumptions.